SergiusIW/collider-rs/README.md

 (Note: this section is intended for people who have already familiarized themselves with the library.)

 There are a few new features that may be added in the more distant future, or if I receive high demand
-* Extending the functionality of `PlacedShape.normal_from` so that the user may restrict which edges of a shape may induce a normal vector (e.g. for a platform in a game that may be jumped through from below but landed on from above, or for use in a wall made up of several rectangles lined up in a grid so that only normals that point away from the wall are generated).
 * Adding right-triangles to the set of possible shapes.
   (Note: I do not intend to add general polygons)